-Also an hour from Piran is this amazing 13th century castle built into the side of a mountain.
+Also an hour from Piran is the amazing 13th century Predjama Castle built into the side of a mountain.
 The photographic possibilities alone make it an enticing journey, but venturing inside for a closer look is well worth it as well.

 While a little farther away (approx. 1 hr 15 min), cave connoisseurs won’t want to miss the “Largest Underground Canyon in the World” (or at least largest in Europe, depending on who you ask).
 Filled with lakes and waterfalls and riddled with fascinating stalactites, it follows the Reka River underground among the area’s iconic karst formations.
 It is a UNESCO World Heritage Site for good reason.